-NOTICE OF INTENT TO ADOPT AN URBAN WATER MANAGEMENT PLAN AND WATER SHORTAGE CONTINGENCY PLAN AND HOLD A PUBLIC MEETING TO RECEIVE COMMENTS ON THE PROPOSED PLANS CALIFORNIA WATER SERVICE - BEAR GULCH DISTRICT California Water Code (CWC) sections 10610 through 10656, known as the "Urban Water Management Planning Act" (Act), require all urban water suppliers that provide water for municipal purposes either directly or indirectly to more than 3,000 customers or supply more than 3,000 acre-feet of water annually to prepare an Urban Water Management Plan (UWMP) at least once every five years.
-UWMPs support a water supplier's long-term resource planning to ensure that adequate water suppliers an evalable to years.
-UWMPs support a water supplier's long-term resource planning to ensure that adequate water supplies are available to meet existing and future water demands under defined conditions.
+NOTICE OF INTENT TO ADOPT AN URBAN WATER MANAGEMENT PLAN AND WATER SHORTAGE CONTINGENCY PLAN AND HOLD A PUBLIC MEETING TO RECEIVE COMMENTS ON THE PROPOSED PLANS CALIFORNIA WATER SERVICE - MID PENINSULA DISTRICT California Water Code (CWC) sections 10610 through 10656, known as the "Urban Water Management Planning Act" (Act), require all urban water suppliers that provide water for municipal Act (Act), require all urbam water suppliers that provide water for municipal purposes either directly or indirectly to more than 3,000 customers or supply more than 3,000 acre-feet of water annually to prepare an Urbam Water Management Plan (UWMP) at least once every five years.
+UWMPs support a water supplier's long-term resource planning to ensure that adequate water supplies are UWMPs support a water supplier's long-term resource planning to ensure that adequate water supplies are available to meet existing and future water demands under defined conditions.
 The UWMP must describe and evaluate sources of supply, reasonable and practical efficient uses, reclamation, and demand management activities.
-The components of the plan may vary according to an individual community or area's characteristics and its capabilities to efficiently use and conserve water.
+The components of the plan may vary according to plan may vary according to an individual community or area's characteristics and its capabilities to efficiently its capabilities to efficiently use and conserve water.
 The UWMP must also address measures for residential, commercial, governmental, and industrial water demand management.
-Further, Section 10632 of the CWC requires that every urban water supplier shall prepare and adopt a Water Shortage Contingency Plan (WSCP) as part of its plan (UWMP).
-Section 10632.2 provides that, "An urban water supplier shall follow, where feasible and appropriate, the prescribed procedures and implement determined shortage response actions, in its water shortage contingency plan...or reasonable alternative actions, provided that descriptions of the alternative actions are submitted with the annual water shortage assessment report pursuant to Section 10632.1."
+Further, Section 10632 of the CWC requires that every urban water supplier shall prepare and adopt a Water Shortage and appropriate, the prescribed procedures and implement determined shortage response actions its water shortage tingency plan...or sonable alternative in contingency reasonable actions, provided that descriptions of the alternative actions are submitted with the annual water shortage assessment report pursuant to Section 10632.1."
+The WSCP will pursuant to Section 10632.1."
 The WSCP will be incorporated as an appendix of the UWMP.
-One of Cal Water's service areas is the Bear Guich District, which serves Portola
+One of Cal Water's service areas is the Mid-Peninsula District, which is located in San Mateo County.
+The Mid Peninsula District serves the Cities of San Mateo and San Carlos.
+As a defined urban water supplier, Cal Water is preparing an update to its UWMP that will address the water service conditions in the Mid-Peninsula District.
+It is Cal Water's intent to adopt that UWMP, and the incorporated WSCP, and file that plan as required with the Department of Water Resources, the California State Library, and any city or county within which Cal Water provides service no later than 30 days after adoption.